bbc/html5-video-compositor/tutorial/tutorial.md

 wget -O introductions.mp4 '$DOWNLOADLINK'
 ```

 The VideoCompositor works best on videos which have been encoded with a fast decode profile.
-You can run the following command to trans-code the video.
+You can run the following command to transcode the video.

 ```Bash
 avconv -i introductions.mp4 -tune fastdecode -strict experimental introductions-fast.mp4